dmitric/1000-days/README.md

 # 1000 days in San Francisco

-I spent 1000 days in San Francisco and collect my social media posts about how I felt about the area during that time.
+I spent 1000 days in San Francisco and collected my social media posts about how I felt about the area during that time.

 See it here: [1000daysinsanfrancisco.com](http://www.1000daysinsanfrancisco.com)